Ten-dimensional neural network emulator for the nonlinear matter power spectrum: Conclusion

 \section{Conclusion}

 We have built the most powerful emulator for the nonlinear matter power spectrum to date, { GokuNEmu}, using the { T2N-MusE} framework.
 This emulator covers a 10D cosmological parameter space, including the base flat-$\Lambda$CDM parameters, the parameters for time-dependent DE, the sum of neutrino masses, the effective number of ultrarelativistic neutrinos, and the running of the primordial spectral index.
 It is capable of predicting the matter power spectrum at arbitrary redshifts between $0$ and $3$ and scales from $0.006h/\text{Mpc}$ to $10h/\text{Mpc}$, with percent-level accuracy (Fig.~\ref{fig:loo_WN}).
-It is also the fastest emulator for the matter power spectrum, taking only $\sim 2\,$ms to make a prediction for a single cosmology on a usual laptop.
+It is also the fastest emulator for the matter power spectrum ($\sim 2\,$ms per evaluation).

 Not only does { GokuNEmu} have an unprecedentedly high-dimensional parameter space, but it also has the widest prior coverage of the extended cosmological parameters.
-In particular, the prior coverage (Fig.~\ref{fig:prior_compare}) makes it the \textit{only} (besides its predecessor) matter power spectrum emulator that can be used to test recent constraints from DESI~\cite{Abdul-Karim2025,Adame2025} and DES~\cite{Abbott2025}, for dynamical DE models.
+In particular, the prior coverage (Fig.~\ref{fig:prior_compare}) makes it the \textit{only} (besides its predecessor) matter power spectrum emulator that encompasses dynamical DE models from DESI~\cite{Abdul-Karim2025,Adame2025} and DES~\cite{Abbott2025} constraints.
+Current DESI DR1 results from the full-shape power spectrum~\cite{Adame2025b} improve the constraints only moderately from the BAO, due to the large number of free parameters required by the effective field theory nonlinear growth model, galaxy bias and instrumental models.
+Our approach allows a consistent modelling of structure growth to small, nonlinear scales, removing the need for some, though not all, of the modelling freedom and potentially improving constraints.
 In addition, the prior range of the sum of neutrino masses, $\sum m_\nu/\text{eV} \in [0, 0.6]$, covers recent constraints more safely.